TheRealToxicDev/InfinityBotsGuide/README.md

 # Inifnity Bots Guide
-* Documentation for the Infinity Bot List API
+* Documentation for the Infinity Bot List Website and API

 ---